CompPhysics/InsightPhysicsImmersionWeek/schedule.md

 * **10:30-10:40:** Break with time for questions
 * **10:40-11:10:** Introduction to the quantum harmonic oscillator and how it can be derived from the classical case.
 Conceptual introduction to ladder operators and harmonic oscillator states.
 (Julie)
 * **11:20-11:30:** Break with time for questions
-* **11:30-12:00:** Group Learning Activity - Create a Python program which models the motion of a particle under the influence of the classical harmonic oscillator (hint: think about the eigenvalue method we learning on Wednesday and Thursday) (Morten)
+* **11:30-12:00:** Group Learning Activity - Create a Python program which models the motion of a particle under the influence of the classical harmonic oscillator (hint: think about the eigenvalue method we have studied  Wednesday and Thursday).
+We can in turn extend this to two interacting particles using the separation of variables into relative and center-of-mass coordinates (Morten)